Sarjuuk/aowow/README.md

 Q: I'm getting random javascript errors!
 A: Some server configurations or external services (like Cloudflare) come with modules, that automaticly minify js and css files.
 Sometimes they break in the process.
 Disable the module in this case.

+Q: Some search results within the profiler act rather strange.
+How does it work?
+A: Whenever you try to view a new character, AoWoW needs to fetch it first.
+Since the data is structured for the needs of TrinityCore and not for easy viewing, AoWoW needs to save and restructure it locally.
+To this end, every char request is placed in a queue.
+While the queue is not empty, a single instance of `prQueue` is run in the background as not to overwhelm the characters database with requests.
+This also means, some more exotic search queries can't be run agains the characters database and have to use the incomplete/outdated cached profiles of AoWoW.

 ## Thanks

 @mix: for providing the php-script to parse .blp and .dbc into usable images and tables